24TH APRIL 2025 – THE ACRES FOR AUROVILLE NEWSLETTER

-THE MATRIMANDIR AREA’S DEVELOPMENT – APPROACHING THE GOAL
+THE MATRIMANDIR AREA’S DEVELOPMENT – APPROACHING THE GOAL!

 The Matrimandir, the heart and soul of Auroville, is a labor of love, built with the sustained and intensely devoted work of Aurovilians and so many friends, and is a source of inspiration too for the thousands of visitors to Auroville.
 The objective for the Matrimandir Team is to complete the rest of what The Mother had envisioned – all twelve gardens and the Lake – by February 21st 2028, the 150 birth anniversary of The Mother.
 Here we are happy to share how the Matrimandir Team is progressing on many fronts towards this great goal.